Oamaru & Waitaki – Guide for Backpackers

 Bizarre limestone formations and fossils form the highlights of the Waitaki Valley scenery.
 Many of which make up the Vanished World Trail, a self-guided 80km trail taking you to 19 sights in North Otago.
 The heart of the trail can be found in Duntroon at the Vanished World Centre.
 The small entrance fee allows you to find out about the fossils seen on the trail, as well as displaying fossilised whales and dolphins.
 Around the Duntroon site, you can find fossilised whale bones, Maori rock art, “Elephant Rocks” and rocks that rattle.
 To find out more about these fascinating rock formations and where to find them, take a look at our article 7 Bizarre Rock Formations in the Waitaki Valley.

-Other than crazy rocks, there are a number of short to day walks to enjoy in the Waitaki Valley:
+Other than crazy rocks, there are a number of short day-walks to enjoy in the Waitaki Valley:

 Kurow Hill Walking Track (45 minutes one way)